Select Page

 3. You entered into a BFA but believe there are reasons to have it set aside

-If successful in satisfying the Court to set aside a BFA, it is likely the Court will also permit an application for property settlement to be made ‘out of time’.
+If you believe a BFA should be set aside, seek legal advice.
+If successful in satisfying the Court to set aside a BFA, likely, the Court will also permit an application for property settlement to be made ‘out of time’.

 For example, if there was fraud, mistake, fresh evidence, or the absence of jurisdiction which has led to a ‘miscarriage of justice’, it may be possible to appeal the Court Orders and make a fresh application for property settlement, even though it may be out of time.